jaredly/j2/Roadmap.md

 ## Next little minute

+- [ ] on first load of the TestSplit, nothing works!
+	Or at least, several things don't work.
+Why??
+- [ ] WOW tail recusion is broken? or something???

 - [ ] it would be quite nice if I could infer the type variables for `withHandler`.
 Seems like it shouldn't be too hard, right?

 ### Moving forward with effect crushing